Skip to main content

 • graphics

-The graphics are generally well-received, with many users noting high-resolution visuals and enjoyable aesthetics, particularly in the context of puzzle games.
+Overall, the graphics are generally well-received, with many users noting high-resolution visuals and enjoyable aesthetics, particularly in the context of puzzle games.
 However, some critiques mention a cluttered feel and a need for further polish, especially in tutorial scenes.
-Overall, while the graphics contribute positively to the experience, they are not the primary focus of the game.
+The map artwork is highlighted as beautiful, contributing positively to the gaming experience.

 • “The graphics are very well done.”